-Why it’s important: This card shows the total number of opportunities created by each rep in Salesforce and the current Stage of each of those opportunities, regardless of their current owner.
-It also shows, for organizations with a defined "sales accepted" or "sales qualified" stage, whether the opportunity ever reached a sales accepted stage.
-As a result, this card help you to understand not only the volume of opportunities created by each rep, but also the conversion of those opps to SAOs/SQOs and to down funnel and Closed Won deals.
-For SDRs, this will show how effective they are being in their roles, while for AEs, this can help managers better understand the level of AE self-prospecting that is taking place.
+Why it’s important: This card helps you to understand not only the volume of opportunities created by each rep based on the source, but also the conversion of those opps to SAOs/SQOs and to down funnel and Closed Won deals.
+For SDRs, this will show the quality of the opportunities they are creating, while for AEs, this can help managers better understand the quality of AE self-prospecting that is taking place.

 What data is used?: Salesforce Opportunity data, including the Created By or another custom field, and the Stage.

-Back of Card: The data on the back of this card shows, for each Opportunity Sourced, the name of the Opportunity, the Owner at Stage Reached, the current Owner, the Sourcer, the Stage Reached Date, The initial Stage, the
+Back of Card: The data on the back of this card shows, for each Opportunity Sourced, the following:

 - The Opportunity source

 - Initial Opp Stage - The stage where the Oportunity advanced from.
 If the Opportunity advancement was part of the initial opportunity creation event, you will see the value 'Opp Created'